Stengart v. Loving Care Agency, Inc.: Importance of the case

-The New Jersey Supreme Court case of Stengart v.
-Loving Care is important for several reasons.
-Because law pertaining to computers is relatively new, this case set the precedent for future cases to follow.
-The ruling in this case helped create the boundaries between the interests of the employer and the rights of the employee and changed the way employers create and implement their policies pertaining to the use of company-owned computers and software.
+The ruling set a precedent for interpreting the boundaries between the interests of the employer and the rights of the employee, and it changed the way employers create and implement their policies pertaining to the use of company-owned computers and software.
 Prior to this case, the common belief was that a company owns all electronic information found on their computer and can use it however they desire.
-However, Stengart v.
-Loving Care challenged that idea and clarified these issues that are common among employers and employees.

 One of the most important questions this case answered was in regards to whether or not an employer was legally allowed to obtain and review information from its employee's attorney–client communications.
-The Stengart v.
-Loving Care case clarified that although a company could create a policy and require an employee to abide by it, legally, they could not require an individual to give up their rights such as attorney–client privileges.
+The case clarified that although a company could create a policy and require an employee to abide by it, legally, they could not require an individual to give up their rights such as attorney–client privileges.
 The court further went on to explain that a company can limit or prevent the use of a company-owned computer; however, accessing personal and private information of the employee is off limits.

-Employers also learned a valuable lesson in this case by realizing how important a clear and unambiguous policy is.
-The decision of Stengart v.
-Loving Care has led many employers to re-draft their policies so as to avoid future misunderstandings and uncertainties.
+The decision led many employers to re-draft their policies to avoid future misunderstandings and uncertainties.
 Such company electronic communication and Information Technology (IT) policies now commonly describe how information can be gathered from company computers, the storage capabilities of company computers, and ways in which monitoring of information will be conducted.
 This also has helped employers eliminate any questions or doubt as to what information and monitoring methods the company is entitled to and also what the employee can and cannot do.